Free shore access

 When the water temperature drops in the Gulf of Mexico, hundreds of West-Indian manatees move to the warmer waters of Crystal River.
-The naturally-occurring warm water spring offers a constant 72°F water temperature in the bay, and a safe heaven to these endangered animals.
-If you are dreaming about encountering manatees in the wild, then head to Three Sisters Spring, at the heart of Crystal River.
-It is the only spot in Florida where people can legally swim and snorkel with manatees.
+Its naturally-occurring warm water springs offer a constant 72°F water temperature and a safe haven for these endangered animals.
+It is the only location in Florida where visitors can legally swim and snorkel with manatees.